-Carbon monoxide is known as ‘the silent killer.
-It is a tasteless, colourless and odourless gas that can quickly lead to sickness and even death, in dogs or people exposed to it.
+Carbon monoxide is ‘the silent killer.
+It is a tasteless, colourless and odourless gas that can quickly lead to sickness and even death, in dogs or people.

 Carbon monoxide bonds with the haemoglobin in red blood cells and has 6 times higher affinity than oxygen.
 Hence it competes with oxygen and wins every time.
-Consequently the blood is depleted of oxygen and the body’s cells begin to suffer and die.
+Consequently the blood loses oxygen and the body’s cells begin to suffer and die.